Nagasaichowdary/Monitoring-soil-moisture-value-in-Thing-speak-cloud-/README.md

-# Monitoring-soil-moisture-value-in-Thing-speak-cloud
+# NAME : POPURI ADITYA NAGA SAI
+# REG NO : 212223110036
-# Uploading soil moisture sensor data in Thing Speak cloud
+# EXP-4 Monitoring-soil-moisture-value-in-Thing-speak-cloud,Uploading soil moisture sensor data in Thing Speak cloud

 # AIM:
 To monitor the soil moisture value in the Thing speak cloud using soil moisture sensor and ESP32 controller.